-Minister's power to suspend or cancel permit or right

-- 88. (1) The Minister may, subject to subsections (2), (3) and (4), cancel or suspend any reconnaissance permit, retention permit, technical co-operation permit or an exploration, production or petroleum right if the holder thereof- - (a) is conducting any reconnaissance, exploration or production operation in 25 contravention of this Act;

-- (b) fails to provide a financial guarantee as contemplated in section 87; - (c) breaches any material term or condition of such right or permit; - (d) is contravening any condition of an environmental authorisation; - (e) has submitted inaccurate, false, fraudulent, incorrect or misleading information for the purposes of an application or in connection with any matter required to be submitted under this Act; - (f) fails to meet the requirements to progress to another term as contemplated in section 63; and - (g) fails to meet the requirement to progress to production phase as contemplated 35 in section 59. - (2) Before acting under subsection (1), the Minister must- - (a) give written notice to the holder indicating the intention to suspend or cancel the right or permit; - (b) set out the reasons why he or she is considering suspending or cancelling the 40 right or permit; - (c) afford the holder a reasonable opportunity to show why the right, permit or permission should not be suspended or cancelled; and - (d) notify the mortgagee, if any, of the exploration, production or petroleum right concerned of his or her intention to suspend or cancel the right. - (3) The Minister may, before suspending or cancelling the permit or right, direct the holder to take specified measures to remedy any contravention, breach or failure. - (4) If the holder does not comply with the directive given under subsection (3), the Minister may act under subsection (1) against the holder after having- - (a) given the holder a reasonable opportunity to make representations; and 50 - (b) considered any such representations. - (5) The Minister may, by written notice to the holder lift a suspension if the holder- - (a) complies with a directive contemplated in subsection (3); or - (b) furnishes compelling reasons for the lifting of the suspension.

-Restriction or prohibition of exploration and production on certain land or block

-- 89. (1) Subject to subsection (2) and section 48 of the National Environmental Management: Protected Areas Act, 2003 (Act No. 57 of 2003), no reconnaissance permit or petroleum right may be granted in respect of- - (a) land comprising a residential area; - (b) any public road, railway or cemetery; or - (c) any land being used for public or government purposes or reserved in terms of any other law.

-- (2) A reconnaissance permit or petroleum right may be granted in respect of the land contemplated in subsection (1) if the Minister is satisfied that- - (a) it is in the national interest; and - (b) the granting of such right or permit will not detrimentally affect the interests of members of the public who will be directly affected.
+Minister's power to suspend or cancel permit or right The Minister may, subject to subsections (2), (3) and (4), cancel or suspend maissance permit, retention permit, technical co-operation permit or an on, production or petroleum right if the holder thereof- is conducting any reconnaissance, exploration or production operation in 5 (4) contravention of this Act; 5 (b) fails to provide a financial guarantee as contemplated in section 87; (c) breaches any material term or condition of such right or permit; (d) is contravening any condition of an environmental authorisation; (e) has submitted inaccurate, false, fraudulent, incorrect or misleading informa- 10 (-) tion for the purposes of an application or in connection with any matter required to be submitted under this Act; (f) fails to meet the requirements to progress to another term as contemplated in section 63; and (g) fails to meet the requirement to progress to production phase as contemplated in section 59.
+15 (2) Be fore acting under subsection (1), the Minister must- give written notice to the holder indicating the intention to suspend or cancel , the right or permit; (b) set out the reasons why he or she is considering suspending or cancelling the right or permit; 20 (c) afford the holder a reasonable opportunity to show why the right, permit or (1) permission should not be suspended or cancelled; and (d) notify the mortgagee, if any, of the exploration, production or petroleum right 25 (2) Th concerned of his or her intention to suspend or cancel the right.
+25 e Minister may, before suspending or cancelling the permit or right, direct the take specified measures to remedy any contravention, breach or failure. take specified measures to remedy any contravention, breach of familie. he holder does not comply with the directive given under subsection (3), the may act under subsection (1) against the holder after having- given the holder a reasonable opportunity to make representations; and 30 considered any such representations.
+50 e Minister may, by written notice to the holder lift a suspension if the holder- complies with a directive contemplated in subsection (3); or furnishes compelling reasons for the lifting of the suspension. (-) Restricti on or prohibition of exploration and production on certain land or block 35 89.
+(1) Subject to subsection (2) and section 48 of the National Environmental nent: Protected Areas Act, 2003 (Act No. 57 of 2003), no reconnaissance permit eum right may be granted in respect of- land comprising a residential area; (b) any public road, railway or cemetery; or 40 (c) any land being used for public or government purposes or reserved in terms of any other law. econnaissance permit or petroleum right may be granted in respect of the land ated in subsection (1) if the Minister is satisfied that- it is in the national interest; and 45 (b) the granting of such right or permit will not detrimentally affect the interests (2) 117 of members of the public who will be directly affected. here an application or authorisation is required in terms of any other legislation for related land or block use, such application must also be made, or such authorisation must aisc be requested in terms of that legislation.
+50